vonkonow/circuitpython-chipchamp/README.rst

    audio.play(channel=0, data=kick_sample, midi_note=60, volume=256)

-This fork maintains full compatibility with standard CircuitPython while adding these specialized modules for game development.
+This fork is specifically designed for the **ChipChamp Gaming Console** and maintains full compatibility with standard CircuitPython while adding these specialized modules for game development.
 All standard CircuitPython features and libraries continue to work as expected.

 Get CircuitPython
 ------------------